 Titles and description

 Charts and axes are given default titles based on the variable names and chart type.
-These can be edited on the General tab in the Chart pane.
+These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.